It has been a tough environment for active managers, so I thought I would take a look at a performance comparison of the most popular ASX LICs.

 Blue Sky Alternative Access Fund (ASX:BAF) & WAM Capital?

 I calculated the 18/19 returns in this blog post with the help of Sharesight.
-Readers of this site can obtain four months when they pay for a yearly subscription for the first time if they use the following link.
+Readers of this site can save the equivalent of four months of fees when they pay for a yearly subscription for the first time if they use the following link.

 Please note this is an affiliate relationship between this site and Sharesight so I will receive a small commission.